gordonje/missourian_analytics/README.md

 While this repo includes several scripts for importing data, the raw data being imported is not included.
 For one thing, the files are rather large.
 Also, while the Missourian was nice enough to give us copies of whatever data they had, they did not give us (nor did we ask for) permission to pass it around to anybody.

 Regardless, if you did somehow get access to the files related to this project, they should go in the [data/](https://github.com/gordonje/missourian_analytics/tree/master/data) directory.
-Though, for some scripts, an absolute path to the file is required, so you'll have to make those changes where noted.
+For some scripts, an absolute path to the file is required, so you'll have to make those changes where noted.

 Importing Social Flow data
 --------------------------